 Historic Eola Heights begins a few blocks east of downtown.
 Stroll

 around the grassy oak-shaded perimeter of rippling Lake Eola, and you'll likely

-see queer folks jogging, strolling, and hanging out.
+see gay guys jogging, strolling, and hanging out.
 Nearby streets are

 lined with some of Orlando's earliest homes, but the neighbourhood fell on